ritza-co/abbey/article.md

 ### Read the database with the user using the role in the CLI

 Carol can now assume the `dbreader` role in the CLI.
-To see this, run the following command in the terminal:
+To see this, run the following command in the terminal, replacing your keys and account number:

 ```bash
 AWS_ACCESS_KEY_ID='<Carol's access key>' AWS_SECRET_ACCESS_KEY='<Carol's secret access key>' aws sts assume-role --role-arn "arn:aws:iam::<ACCOUNT_ID>:role/dbreader" --role-session-name "CarolSession"